kvutien/Doc-Reading_Notes_ElizaOS/README.md

 You can execute blindly the instructions.
 However, if you want to understand what you are doing, here is how.

-The README file of the Eliza repository (https://github.com/elizaOS/eliza/tree/develop) explains the starter Twitter agent step by step.
+The README file of the Eliza repository (https://github.com/elizaOS/eliza/tree/develop) explains how to deploy the starter Twitter agent step by step.
 We will not explain each step but instead will describe how you can make NotebookLM explain it.
 -	In your browser, **open NotebookLM** using the link above.
 -	Create a **new Notebook**.
 -	**Add as sources** of the Notebook the web pages that describe the Core Concepts of Eliza (https://elizaos.github.io/eliza/docs/core/characterfile/) and succeeding web pages: Agents, Providers, Actions